forrest79/deploy-php/readme.md

 $assets->buildProduction($releaseBuildDirectory . '/app/config/config.assets.neon', $releaseBuildDirectory . '/www/assets')
 ```

-Hash is computed from all files content, so hash is changed only when some file content is changed or same file is add/remove (creating hash is slow).
+Hash is computed from all file content, so hash is changed only when some file content is changed or the same file is added/remove (creating hash is slow).

 ### Build and deploy

-Contains just some helper methods to checkout from GIT, copy files via SFTP a run commands via SSH.
+Contains just some helper methods to checkout from GIT, copy files via SFTP, and run commands via SSH.
 For documentation look at example.

 #### Example